Lifeskills (NQ) @ SCQF Level 3

 Introduction

 The purpose of this course is to develop skills that will support you for life and develop your skills towards the world of work.
-It is an ideal programme if you have successfully completed the Lifeskills 1 course or a similar learning programme at Level 2 and have an interest in continuing in further education with a view to seeking employment or gaining entry to a college programme at Level 4 or above after successful completion of this course.
+It is an ideal programme if you have successfully completed our Moving on to Further Education course or a similar learning programme and have an interest in continuing in further education with a view to seeking employment or gaining entry to a college programme at Level 4 or above after successful completion of this course.

 You will develop personal and employability skills through a variety of topics and will be given support to develop your own personal learning and support plan to meet your personal needs and aspirations.